mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 authority of the accounts can cyclically sign to update application fees on the accounts they own.

-Application fees should be consided as set and forget kind of fees by dapp developers.
-They are not aimed to control congestion over network instead they aim to reduce spamming.
+Application fees should be considered as set and forget kind of fees by dapp developers.
+They are not aimed to control congestion over the network instead they aim to reduce spamming.

-An additional proposal will be added later to address read-locking of accounts.
+An additional proposal will be added later to address the read-locking of accounts.

 ### A new application fee program

-We add a new native Solana program called application fees program with program id.
+We add a new native Solana program called the application fees program with program id.

 ```